rajarju/rajarju.github.com/hexo_blog/source/_drafts/unity-simple-touch-controls.md

 position this from UI with respect to the camera.
 We can attache a sprite to this to make it easier for players to identiy the input area and its purpose.

+The SimpleTouchPad Class exposes a method which can be checked from the game objet controller to see if there are any movements triggered

 <script src="https://gist.github.com/rajarju/c85b40c7ed84f02c189e.js"></script>